education.vic.gov.au

 • exemption grounds

-• methods of enforcement (provided they are consistent with the Department and local school policies on discipline and student engagement)
+• methods of enforcement (provided they are consistent with department and local school policies on student behaviour and engagement).

 Dress code consultation

-If a school council decides to develop a dress code, they must work with their school communities in developing and reviewing dress codes.
 The school council should carefully consider the forms of consultation that will be undertaken in developing or reviewing a dress code.
-Please refer to the Developing and Reviewing Dress Codes section of the Guidance tab for further advice regarding modes of consultation.
+Please refer to the Developing and reviewing dress codes section of the Guidance tab for further advice regarding modes of consultation.

 Compliance with human rights and anti-discrimination law